Health & Safety

 Farm Safety: Potential Hazards of Farm Work

 Contrary to the popular image of fresh air and peaceful surroundings, a farm is not a hazard-free work setting.
-Every year, thousands of farm workers
+Every year, thousands of farm workers are injured and hundreds

 Read the rest this article free